 Note: yourdomain/www.yourdomain.com are examples and should be replaced with your own domain name.

 8. Hit "Save Changes" and you're all setup!

 Note: Don't forget to hit SAVE AND PUBLISH on your Strikingly site!
-It may take a few hours for the new settings to take effect so you'll have to wait it out.
+It may take up to 24-48 hours for the new settings to take effect so you'll have to wait it out.
 Be sure to clear your browser cache before you check to see if the domain is working.